Natural History Museum of Bern: C'est la Vie

 The museum's largest exhibit draws on the four million items to explore the biological and psychological facets of life.
 Visitors are invited to use sight, smell and sound to discover the world's tremendous biodiversity and its greater implications in human existence.
 Films, tactile and audio installations attempt to not only present scientific answers to these basic questions, but illustrate philosophy into the metaphysics of studying life.

 The exhibit's first section repeats the phrase "There is no life without death."
 Part of the exhibition's definition of life is that all living things die, and through their decomposition stimulate more life.
-This section presents the life inside a pig carcass (paradisaically living off of the pig's demise), the oldest living animal (the Antarctic glass sponge) and the human fascination with death (featuring many art installations including H.R.
-Geiger's original mask for the film Alien.)
+This section presents the life inside a pig carcass (paradisaically living off of the pig's demise), the oldest living animal (the Antarctic glass sponge) and the human fascination with death (featuring many art installations including H. R. Giger's original mask for the film Alien).
 The museum is, in essence, a repository for dead animals, and this section pays homage to their collectors and exhibits.
 Visitors look onto treasures through a transparent floor in somewhat of a meta-mission: the museum too was founded on a fascination with the death of the world around us.

 The second section discusses gender and sexuality.
 Thus, the exhibit expands its definition to note that all living things must reproduce and pass along their traits.
 Avian mating displays show the advantages and disadvantages of this system: the decorated male bird may attract predators as well as an appreciative female and his elaborate plumage may make it hard to fly.
 Over in the corner, a life-sized blue whale head and an oversized sea turtle represent r/K selection theory.
 This cycle of risk and benefit hinders even human childbirth.
 Larger brains give humans a clear advantage, but complicate biophysical matters with an enlarged braincase.

 The "World in the Head" section looks at the senses, the brain and the idea of consciousness.
 A Gertrude Stein quote and small animatronic display illustrates the senses that humans do not have.
 A mirrored room metaphorically takes the visitor into an infinity and asks if vision requires an infinite amount of brain activity.